 - Colorado State is listed as one of nation’s greenest colleges in the The Princeton Review’s Guide to 322 Green Colleges.”
 The list, published in partnership with the U.S. Green Building Council’s Center for Green Schools, is heralded as a one-of-a-kind resource because of its focus on colleges that demonstrate a strong commitment to the environment and sustainability.

-- In March 2015, Colorado State became the first university to earn a Platinum rating in STARS®, a comprehensive national survey of higher education institutions dedicated to sustainability.
+- In March 2015 and June 2017, Colorado State became the first university to earn a Platinum rating in STARS®, a comprehensive national survey of higher education institutions dedicated to sustainability, for two consecutive submissions.
 STARS is the Sustainability Tracking, Assessment & Rating System — developed by AASHE, the Association for the Advancement of Sustainability in Higher Education.